 4. Dusit Dheva

-Situated on James Street, Dusit Dheva combines glam and casual like no other.
+A delightful James Street restaurant, this Thai spot combines glam and casual like no other.
 We’re talking fresh white linen, bright pops of colour and a menu that’s got it all.
 The uber-talented chef Taweepong Sangsuriyapom (Mhee) comes from a background in the street food markets of Bangkok and is an expert on pairing flavours, spices and ingredients to create something truly mind blowing.
 The winner of several awards in recent years, Dusit Dheva is most definitely top ten material.

 5. The King & I Thai Cuisine

 Generally speaking, the sign a place will be a good Thai restaurant is when it’s packed to the brim with regulars.
 This is very much the case of The King & I Thai Cuisine.
-Guildford locals have been flocking here for quite some time for the warm and welcoming service, beautiful decor and of course, for the food.
+Right next to the picturesque Swan River, Guildford locals have been flocking here for quite some time for the warm and welcoming service, beautiful decor and of course, for the food.
 It’s all cooked to perfection with plenty of spice, so you should arrive prepared that you’ll be returning here time, and time again.

 To put it simply, Bangkok Brothers is cool.
 It’s got it all really, the vibe, the drinks, the food, the location.
 Taking street food and Thai classics and making them their own, you’ll be in for a spicy time in more ways than one.
 With two locations – in Northbridge and Whitfords – you can choose to head to either for a drink and some light snacks or for a long lunch or longer dinner.
 The choice, dear friends, is entirely yours, and you’ll love it no matter when you’re in.
 So for a taste of Bangkok in Perth, give these siblings a try.